This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

 }

-Both methods are somewhat awkward.
-Using templates for such tricks not only slows down compilation but also makes error messages harder to understand.
-This also means that variant is currently very difficult to use, lacking the necessary language facilities to simplify its operations, deeply entangled with templates, and discouraging to many.
+Both methods are quite awkward.
+Using templates for such tricks not only slows down compilation but also results in less readable error messages.
+This also means that the current variant is very difficult to use, lacking accompanying language features to simplify its operations, and is deeply entangled with templates, making it daunting for users.